Chaosbay

 Read More

-I really enjoy these 20 minutes again.
+I really enjoyed these 20 minutes from "Boxes".
 Whether it's the opening 'The Prophet', the dreamy 'Ivory Tower' or the bouncer 'Willows By The Lake', it all catches the ear wonderfully and ensures that the EP runs at least twice in a row.
-(8.5 out of 10 points)

 Metal Hammer